mmertsock/mmertsock.github.io/_posts/2016-01-01-retrospective-2015.markdown

     Hanging out on Sugarloaf Mountain, on the Devil’s Path.
 Photo by Colin Bailey.
 </div>

-Good times with friends: ice cream, slacklining, bonfires, ugly sweaters, bowling, birthday runs, cookies in a parking lot at midnight with unseen wildlife stalking us, crewing, aid station volunteering, pushing each other to new levels, discussing the difference between grapevine and poison ivy, lots of wrong turns, racing and sometimes falling down hills, lots of conversation, plenty of quiet moments together in nature.
+Good times with friends: ice cream, slacklining, bonfires, ugly sweaters, ginger ale, bowling, birthday runs, cookies in a parking lot at midnight with unseen wildlife stalking us, crewing, volunteering, pushing each other to new levels, raccoon encounters, lots of wrong turns, racing and sometimes falling down hills, lots of conversation, plenty of quiet moments together in nature.
 I made a lot of new friends, and most of these milestones and experiences were made better by your company.

 [#TrailsRoc][TrailsRoc].
 Funny how sometimes one thing leads to another.
 In this case a seemingly mundane request to help test an iPhone app turned into a partnership, and then a board position, and meanwhile the group runs encouraged me to get out of my shell and take a shot at forging friendships and sharing time with people on the trails.
 Thanks TrailsRoc, here's to another good year.